vivaria/edisonrul.ing/README.md

 *   The (1) mandatory Trigger Effect activates when Caius is successfully Tribute Summoned.
 *   If the target is a DARK Monster Card when banished, inflict 1000 Points of damage.
-    *   Your opponent CAN use "Gorz, the Emissary of Darkness's" effect in response to the Effect Damage which was inflicted AFTER their only card (a DARK monster) was banished.
+    *   Your opponent CAN use "Gorz, the Emissary of Darkness"'s effect in response to the Effect Damage which was inflicted AFTER their only card (a DARK monster) was banished.

     *   DO NOT inflict damage if the monster is not DARK when banished by this effect.
         *   Examples include Token Monsters, Trap Monster, Monsters who are only DARK while face-up on the field (ex: "Light and Darkness Dragon").